DiacoS/Diaco-Sabir/README.md

-# Hi, I'm DiacoS 👋
+# Hi, I'm Diaco Sabir 👋

 ## 🚀 About Me
 I am a **4th semester Datamatiker student** with a passion for software development.
 I have strong experience in **Java** and **JavaScript** and have worked with various technologies, including **HTML, CSS, Unity, and C#**